 How Waiver of Liability Agreements Affect Personal Injury Lawsuits

-Many businesses, organizations, and sports stadiums try to avoid personal injury liability by getting everyone they deal with to sign waiver of liability.
-The language of a waiver of liability will differ, but typically the document represents an agreement in which one party agrees to waive, or give up, the right to pursue legal action for injuries that occur on the property regardless of who is at fault.
-Despite the strong language in waivers of liability, they are not always upheld and will not necessarily prevent you from being able to sue if you are injured after signing one.
+Many businesses, organizations, and sports stadiums try to avoid personal injury liability by getting everyone they deal with to sign a waiver of liability—an agreement protecting them from lawsuits.
+The language of a waiver of liability will differ based on the industry or business, but typically, in it, one party (the customer or client) agrees to “waive”, or give up, the right to pursue legal action for injuries that occur on the property regardless of who is at fault.
+However, despite the strong language generally found in liability waivers, they are not always upheld and will not necessarily prevent you from being able to sue if you are injured after signing one.

 Waiver of Liability Forms

-A waiver of liability form is a contract in which one party expressly assumes the risk of injury in order to participate in an activity or attend an event.
+A waiver of liability form is a contract in which one party expressly in writing assumes or accepts the risk of injury in order to participate in an activity or attend an event.
 These forms are common at:

 - Sporting events